SquishyPon3/ClassyHTML/README.md

 After you have built out your HTML and / or CSS trees you will
 then need to actually serialize the objects into their respective files.
 Both the ClassyHTML and ClassyCSS namespaces contain a Serializer static object.
-Use the Serializers Serialize() static function to read in the parent element / style sheet.
+Use the Serializers Serialize() static function to read in the parent element / style sheet
-to return a formatted string containing every object's infromation perfectly ready
+and return a formatted string containing every object's information perfectly ready
 to write into a file's stream.
+Open the file and observe your new simple web page!

 ## HTML
 ### Element